AdobeDocs/experience-platform.en/help/collection/client-state.md

 ---
 title: Client state management
-description: Learn how the Adobe Experience Platform Edge Network Server API manages client state
+description: Learn how the Adobe Experience Platform Edge Network manages client state
-seo-description: Learn how the Adobe Experience Platform Edge Network Server API manages client state
+seo-description: Learn how the Adobe Experience Platform Edge Network  manages client state
 keywords: client;state;management;edge;network;gateway;api
 ---

 # Client state management

-The Edge Network Server API itself is stateless (it does not maintain its own session).
+The Edge Network itself is stateless (it does not maintain its own session).
 However, there are certain use-cases which require client-side state persistency, such as:

 * Consistent device identification (see [visitor identification](visitor-identification.md))
 * Collect and enforce user consent
 * Keeping personalization session ID

-The Server API uses a state management protocol, delegating the storage aspect to its client/SDK.
-The Server API includes state entries in its response.
+The Edge Network uses a state management protocol, delegating the storage aspect to its client/SDK, and includes state entries in its responses.
 For browsers, the entries are stored as cookies.

 The client responsibility is to store and include them in all subsequent requests.
 The client must also take care of proper expiration for entries, as instructed by the gateway.
 When the entries were stored as cookies, the browser does all this work automatically.